mmistakes/minimal-mistakes/_posts/2018-01-10-How to Change Java Versions using jEnv.markdown

 * oracle64-1.8.0.131 (set by /Users/oeuser/.jenv/version)
 {% endhighlight %}

+# To change it globally
 {% highlight shell %}
 ~> jenv global oracle64-1.7.0.80
+# Only for this directory
+~> jenv local oracle64-1.7.0.80
+# Only for this shell instance
+~> jenv shell oracle64-1.7.0.80
 {% endhighlight %}

 {% highlight shell %}